Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #>                           Error rate: 46373
 ```

-which shows that model explains about 40% with an RMSE of ±200 kg/m$^3$.
+which shows that the model explains about 40% with an RMSE of ±200 kg/m$^3$.
 Although the MSE is relatively high, it least can be used to fill in the missing values for BD which can be significant.
 We can plot the partial plots between the target variable and all covariates by using:

 <div class="figure" style="text-align: center">
 <img src="figures/bulk_density_ptf_plots.png" alt="Bulk density as a function of organic carbon, pH, sand and clay content coarse fragments and depth." width="100%" />
 <p class="caption">(\#fig:bulk-density-ptf)Bulk density as a function of organic carbon, pH, sand and clay content coarse fragments and depth.</p>
 </div>

-Obviously the key to explaining bulk density is soil organic carbon, while depth and pH are 2nd and 3rd most important covariates.
+Obviously the key to explaining bulk density is soil organic carbon, while depth and pH are the 2nd and 3rd most important covariates.
 Using this MLA-based model we can predict bulk density for various combinations of soil properties:

 ```r